Liam Coen: Los Angeles Rams

 Coen was hired to be the assistant wide receivers coach for the Rams in 2018.
 He was reassigned to assistant quarterbacks coach in 2020.

 Kentucky

 Coen was named the offensive coordinator and quarterbacks coach at Kentucky on December 15, 2020.
 In Coen's unofficial interview with Kentucky head coach Mark Stoops, he presented a detailed plan of schedules and responsibilities as well as a video compilation of 300 offensive plays he thought he could implement from his time with the Rams.
-Coen helped the Wildcats to a 10-3 record, including a 20-17 victory over Iowa in the 2022 Citrus Bowl.
+Coen helped the Wildcats to a 10–3 record, including a 20–17 victory over Iowa in the 2022 Citrus Bowl.

 Los Angeles Rams (second stint)

 On February 21, 2022, Coen was hired by the Los Angeles Rams as their offensive coordinator, replacing Kevin O'Connell, following his departure to become the head coach of the Minnesota Vikings.

 Kentucky (second stint)

-Coen returned to his previous role as the offensive coordinator and quarterbacks coach at Kentucky on January 10, 2023.
+On January 10, 2023, Coen returned to his previous role as the offensive coordinator and quarterbacks coach at Kentucky.
+He helped coach the team to a 7–6 record averaging 29.1 points per game.